icewolfz/jiMUD/docs/commands.md

 <u>#AD</u>D name value
 >Add value to variable named name, if current value is non numeric an error will be displayed

+#ALL {commands}
+>Send commands to all client windows as if sent from command line

 <u>#CH</u>AT text
 >Send text to chat window and append a new line